My 10 Favourite Ways to Get Vegan, Alkaline Protein

 While the jury is still out as to whether soy-based products cause or protect against cancers (there are seriously compelling studies on both sides) – it’s fine in moderation.
 I include a little tofu in moderation and I don’t see a problem with this.
 Once a week is fine.
 Put it this way – unless you are going to be absolutely 100% clean in every area of your diet 100% of the time – tofu is the least of your worries.
-Tofu is less of a damage than the cheeky cookie you might have sneaked in at work, or the rewarding glass of wine at the end of a long day.
+Tofu is less damage than the cheeky cookie you might have sneaked in at work or the rewarding glass of wine at the end of a long day.

 All of these are fine in moderation by the way – nothing wrong with the odd glass of wine.
 Don’t sweat the small stuff.

 Lots of folks talk about the importance of tofu being fermented, and WhFoods makes some compelling cases for that here.